zzdroide/borgmatic/Readme.md

 Alternatives:
 - [ntfsclone2vhd](https://github.com/yirkha/ntfsclone2vhd/) gives a mountable and small file, but would require forking to add stdout support (remove `seek`, run one pass to precalculate BAT, feed BAT to second sequential pass)
 - Use `ntfsclone` special image format, but it would be difficult to extract single files.

+Also, NTFS images could be restored with `ntfsclone` to write less data to disk, but in the end it's slower.